iafisher/iprecommit/README.md

 - `name` and `cmd` are the only supported keys for `pre_push` checks.
 - `cmd` is passed a list of Git revisions to be pushed to the remote repository.

+### Autofix
+If the top-level `autofix` option is set to `true` in the TOML file, then when a fixable check fails, `iprecommit run` will automatically invoke `iprecommit fix`, and then re-run `iprecommit run` after.
+This is useful if you have, e.g., auto-formatting checks that can fix themselves without human intervention.

 ## Custom commands
 These commands are designed to be used with `iprecommit`, but they can also be used independently.